-- Academic teaching opportunities for residents and medical students by global health fellows.
+Academic teaching for residents and medical students.

 Training in institution-building by social enterprise experts in New York City, for the purpose of providing fellows the tools to launch their own global health initiatives.

-The core global health curriculum is tailored to the individual physician's academic goals, but as a foundation includes training in clinical medicine and medical anthropology locally and abroad.
-Please see the sample curriculum below:
+The core global health curriculum is tailored to the individual physician's academic goals and global region of interest, but as a foundation includes training in clinical medicine and medical anthropology locally and abroad.

 Week 8: Medical Anthropology

 Paul Farmer, Jim Kim, and Arthur Kleinman.
 Reimagining Global Health.
 University of California Press, 2013.
 (Chapter 11)

 Steven Feierman, Arthur Kleinman, Kearsley Stewart.
 Anthropology, knowledge-flows and global health.
 Global Public Health, 2010.

 James Pfeiffer and Mark Nichter.
 What Can Critical Medical Anthropology Contribute to Global Health?.
 Medical Anthropology Quarterly, 2008.

 James Colgrove.
 The McKeown Thesis: A Historical Controversy and Its Enduring Influence.
 American Journal of Public Health, 2002.

 Allan Brandt and Martha Gardner.
 Antagonism and Accommodation: Interpreting the Relationship Between Public Health and Medicine in the United States During the 20th Century.
 American Journal of Public Health, 2000.

 Paul Farmer.
 Partner to the Poor.
 University of California Press Berkeley, 2010.
 (Chapter 23 and Conclusion)

 Week 9: A Biosocial Perspective to Global Health

 Paul Farmer, Jim Kim, and Arthur Kleinman.
 Reimagining Global Health.
 University of California Press, 2013.
 (Chapter 12)

 Paul Greenough.
 Intimidation, Coercion and Resistance in the Final Stages of the South Asian Smallpox Eradication Campaign 1973-1975.
 Social Science and Medicine, 1995.

 Paul Farmer.
 Pathologies of Power: Health, Human Rights, and the New War on the Poor.
 University of California Press Berkeley, 2003 (Chapter 1: On Suffering and Structural Violence).

-Current Global Health Fellow
+Previous Global Health Fellows

-Our current Anesthesiology Global Health Fellow for 2016-17 is Dr. Melanie Witte.
+Dr. Melanie Witte was the Anesthesiology Global Health Fellow for 2016-17.
 Dr. Witte graduated from the University ofTexas at Austin, and earned her M.D. at the University of Texas Medical Branch at Galveston.
 She completed her residency training at the University of Kentucky.

 Dr. Witte’s passion for global health began in medical school when she lived in Costa Rica for a month, taking Spanish classes and observing the practice of medicine in Turrialba.
 She later took a tropical and travel medicine course at UTMB that further piqued her interest.
 In residency, she participated in a week-long medical mission trip to Sololá, Guatemala with Children of the Americas, in which she primarily cared for children during orthopedic procedures.
 After completing residency, Dr. Witte joined a private practice group in Houston, Texas, while continuing medical mission trips to Guatemala.
 She is delighted to formalize her knowledge in global health and advance her ability to participate in care abroad during her year as the Anesthesiology Global Health Fellow at Weill Cornell Medical Center.